 - Scent isn't nice

 White vinegar works wonders when it comes to cleaning everything from your washing machine to your dishwasher.
 We often pour a load into our drum, as well as our dispenser drawer, and we run our machine on a hot wash to sanitise it.
 Hate the smell?
 Add some of your favourite Zoflora detergent to the mix, too.
 It's also safe to use around pets.
-A cupboard staple for sure, whether you have pets or not.
+A cupboard staple for sure — whether you have furry friends or not.